NHTSA Launches Investigation into Deadly Tesla Incident

 “There are no charges pending at this time.
 Vehicle and car seat inspections are currently being done,” informed a spokesperson from the California Highway Patrol.

 This marks the first new special crash investigation related to Tesla and the suspected deployment of driver assistance systems since March.
-Among these was an inquiry into a fatal crash involving a 2014 Tesla Model S and a fire truck in Contra Costa County, California.
+Among these was an inquiry into a fatal crash involving a 2014 Tesla and a fire truck in Contra Costa County, California.
 A local fire department reported that a Tesla had hit one of its fire trucks, leading to the driver’s death on the spot.

-NHTSA, which annually initiates over 100 “special” crash investigations into emerging technologies and potential auto safety issues, has already taken actions like safety rules on air bags based on its findings.
+, which annually initiates over 100 “special” crash investigations into emerging technologies and potential auto safety issues, has already taken actions like safety rules on air bags based on its findings.
 Such investigations are different from defect probes that the agency carries out to determine if safety recalls are required.

 In an escalation of its oversight, NHTSA upgraded its defect probe into 830,000 Tesla vehicles equipped with the Autopilot system in June.
 This was following accidents involving parked emergency vehicles, including fire trucks.
 As of earlier this month, NHTSA was seeking updated responses and the latest data from Tesla related to the Autopilot probe.